 Six animal-friendly activities to keep your children occupied this school holiday

-Encouraging healthy respect for animals develops a child's social values.
+Encouraging healthy respect for animals develops child’s social values

 While the end of a school term or impromptu public holiday may feel like bliss to your children, the idea of long boring days, kids running amok, and spending too much time in front of video games may not feel so blissful to the parent.

-Weekends and public holidays offer a great opportunity to instil positive, lifelong values in your children, outside of the classroom.
+Weekends and public holidays offer a great opportunity to instil positive, lifelong values in your children outside of the classroom, without them realising it.